Using an Improved Pain Scale for Your Facility: Overview

 Is There an Improved Pain Scale?

 The Defense and Veterans Pain Rating Scale (DVPRS) was created in 2010 in light of concerns that simple measures of pain intensity/tolerability didn’t accurately capture the complexity of chronic pain in these populations.
-This includes a numbered rating system with more functional word descriptors in addition to pictures of faces to represent pain levels.
-By enhancing and combining different elements of traditional pain scales, the DVPRS allows for more comprehensive assessments in military and veteran personnel.
+The tool includes a colorful, numeric pain scale chart with examples of facial expressions and descriptive phrases that correspond to each level.
+By enhancing and combining different elements of traditional pain scale types, the DVPRS allows for more comprehensive assessments in military and veteran personnel.

-So, while there are population-specific adaptations of traditional tools, there’s no universally-endorsed improved pain scale that’s right for all settings.
-It’s important that facilities adopt pain scales that have been well-researched and validated in context to their specific patients’ needs.
+So, while there are population-specific adaptations of traditional tools, there’s no universally endorsed improved pain scale that’s right for all settings.
+It’s important that facilities adopt pain assessment policies that have been well-researched and validated in context of their specific patients’ needs.

 General Tips for Improved Pain Scale Usage

-There may not be a one-size-fits-all pain scale, but there are ways to maximize the utility of existing tools in practice.
+There may not be a one-size-fits-all scale for pain levels that patients experience, but there are ways to optimize the use of the tools that are available.
 Follow these three tips to improve pain scale usage at your facility.

 1. Select Patient-Centered Pain Scales

 Beyond using validated tools, it’s important to select ones that are best suited for your patient population.
-Be sure to account for factors such as a patient’s age, reading level, language, and goals for treatment.
+Be sure to account for factors such as a patient’s age, reading level, language preference, and goals for treatment.

 2. Ensure Patient Understanding

-Since pain scales are self-report tools, patients must be thoroughly educated on how to use them on first administration.
-Beyond describing what the tool is, be sure to explain what each score, number, or visual means so that patients accurately rate their pain levels.
+Since pain level scales are self-report tools, patients must be thoroughly educated on how to use them on first administration.
+Beyond describing what the tool is, be sure to explain what each score, number, or visual means so that patients can more accurately rate their pain levels.

 3. Provide Staff Training